hauserrg/ParallelExecutionOfSqlCode/README.md

 # Parallel Execution of Sql Code

 SQL coders may want to run jobs in parallel, but not know how.
 (Sql server management studio allows only a single job to run per window.)
-A solution is provide to this problem in the form of a program that runs a set of SQL files in parallel consist with the run instructions.
+A solution is provided to this problem in the form of a program that runs a set of SQL files in parallel consist with the run instructions.
 It contains an executable that runs SQL files placed in a folder according to the instructions provided by the user.
 The instructions allow for arbitrary complex parallel execution.
 Multiple examples are given.

 If you work within my healthcare system and are interested in this please send me an email, ronald.hauser@(healthcare suffix)